 It provides nectar and pollen for pollinators like bees, butterflies, and hummingbirds.

-2- Soil stabilization:
+2- Soil stabilizer:

-An extensive root system helps maintain soil structure and prevent erosion.
+Through forget-me-not, an extensive root system helps maintain soil structure and prevent erosion.

 3- Wildlife habitat:

-Offers food and shelter for small mammals, birds, and insects.
+They offers food and shelter for small mammals, birds, and insects.

 4- Food source:

-Like bears and deer, leaves and flowers are edible for humans and wildlife.
+Like bears and deer, leaves and flowers are edible for humans and wildlife

 5- Medicinal uses: